In Stock

 French Echalion

 French Echalion (Allium cepa var. aggregatum) is a type of shallot bred from a cross between traditional shallots and onions, also known as banana shallots due to their long, curved shape.
 This elongated, tubular variety features rose-bronze skin and ivory flesh tinged with purple.
 Known for their mild, sweet flavour, they’re ideal for sauces, salads, dressings, roasting, and braising.
-Suitable for garden beds and large containers, they are supplied as loose, individual dormant bulbs (sets) ready for planting.
+Suitable for garden beds and large containers, they are supplied as loose, individual dormant bulbs ready for planting.

 Planting Time and Climate